lmarena/arena-hard-auto/BenchBuilder/README.md

 ## BenchBuilder
+An automatic pipeline to create high-quality benchmark.
+BenchBuilder was used on Chatbot Arena data to curate Arena-Hard-v0.1.

+Checkout our [paper](https://arxiv.org/abs/2406.11939) for more details.

 ![BenchBuilder Pipeline](../misc/pipeline_method.png)

-An automatic pipeline to create high-quality benchmark.
-BenchBuilder was used on Chatbot Arena data to curate Arena-Hard-v0.1

 BenchBuilder employs a two stage pipeline.